kailash297/LED1/README.md

 # Wemos-Mini-D1

-I am just sharing my experience on how messages can be trasmitted using MQTT Protocol, using Raspberry Pi as MQTT Server and Wemos Mini D1 as MQTT Client.
+I am just sharing my experience on how messages can be trasmitted using MQTT Protocol, using Raspberry Pi3 as MQTT Server and Wemos Mini D1 as MQTT Client.
 I am happy if this post is helping you in some way!!